-An on-campus or "residual" testing program is available to ACT-participating colleges to administer the ACT to students who were unable to test on an ACT National Testing date.
-ACT Residual Testing is strictly limited only to students who have officially applied, have been admitted, or have enrolled at your institution.
-Scores from residual testing are reported only to your institution for admission, course placement, and advising purposes.
+An on-campus or "residual" testing program is available to ACT-participating colleges to administer the ACT to students who were unable to test on an ACT National Testing date or desire to retest at your campus.
+Scores can only be used at your campus.
+ACT Residual Testing is limited to students who are in the application process, have been admitted, or have enrolled at your institution.
+Score results are official and can be used for admission, course placement, and other enrollment management decisions.

-- Eligibility for Colleges — Only ACT-participating colleges are eligible for ACT Residual Testing for the purpose of obtaining data on their enrolled, admitted, or applicant students who were unable to take the ACT on a regularly scheduled test date in time to meet the college's deadlines.
+- Eligibility for Colleges — Only ACT-participating colleges are eligible for ACT Residual Testing for the purpose of obtaining data on their applicants, admitted or enrolled students.
+ACT on Campus testing result in official ACT scores that can be submitted by students that were unable to take the ACT on a national test date or desire to retest to meet a college specific requirement.

-- Eligibility for Students — ACT Residual Testing may be conducted on your campus for students who: 1) have applied, 2) have been admitted, or 3) are enrolled at your college.
-Students who do not intend to attend your college must not take the ACT Residual Testing on your campus.
+- Eligibility for Students — ACT Residual Testing may be conducted on your campus for students who: 1) are in the application process 2) have been admitted, or 3) are enrolled at your college.
+Students who do not intend to attend your college should not take the ACT Residual Test on your campus.

 Important Note: ACT monitors the use of ACT Residual Testing and will deny further participation for eligibility violations.